WaleedOmar87/senior-frontend-task/README.md

 ### All of the following points are mandatory.
 1. A Loading screen is expected while fetching the data from the json file.
 2. Implementation that matches the provided design.
-4. Use any API Access Layer to store and cache the data, and mutate the data when the user changes category.
+4. Use any API Access Layer to store and cache the data, and mutate the data when the client changes category.
 `RTK Query is preferred, but you can also use React Query or any other alternative that you're familiar with`.
 5. Use React
 6. Implement an `Error Boundaries` pattern to catch and display a user-friendly error message if there's an error in your code.